Linear Transformers Are Secretly Fast Weight Programmers: Conclusion

 \section{Conclusion}

-We connect linearised self-attention to outer product fast weights.
-The fast weight perspective allows for discussing the associative memory capacity limitation of linear attention, and for proposing an alternative update rule to dynamically edit the memory.
+We emphasise the connection between linearised self-attention and Fast Weight Programmers (FWPs, 1991) that program their fast weight memories through sequences of outer products between self-invented key and value patterns.
+The FWP perspective allows for discussing associative memory capacity limitations of linear attention, and for introducing an alternative differentiable elementary programming instruction that the FWP can use to dynamically edit the memory, akin to the famous delta rule, but such that the FWP can learn to use the rule wisely through gradient descent.
 We also propose and discuss a new method for linearising attention.
 Experiments on synthetic and real language tasks demonstrate the effectiveness of our proposals.
-The fast weight perspective opens up new avenues for investigating even better update rules and designs for Transformers with finite memory.
+The FWP perspective opens up new avenues for investigating even better programming instructions and designs for Transformers with finite memory.